Raguram-N/BillianceAI-1-proof/README.md

 ### 💡 Summary

 Visual content is not just decoration — it's a scientifically validated enhancement to **decision-making, comprehension, trust, and engagement**.
-BillianceAI leverages this foundation by turning admission calls into **visual storytelling journeys**, making information clearer and decisions faster.
+BillianceAI -  making information clearer and decisions faster.
+> ✨ Turning calls into **visual storytelling journeys**